unt-libraries/fauxdoc/README.md

 # ['c', 'c', 'a', 'b', 'a']
 ```

-Several emitter types are provided in `fauxdoc.emitters` that do general things and allow you to create emitter instances by passing options to them.
-Above, the `Choice` emitter chooses randomly between multiple supplied options.
-(You can optionally supply weights and parameters to control uniqueness.)
+Several emitter types are provided in `fauxdoc.emitters` that have general behavior and options.
+Above, the `Choice` emitter chooses randomly between multiple values.
+You can also supply weights along with parameters to control uniqueness.

 For more complex behavior, you can of course create your own Emitter classes using `fauxdoc.emitter.Emitter` as your base class.
-Mixins are provided in `fauxdoc.mixins` for standard ways of doing things, such as including random components or having emitters with explicit lists of items that they emit.
+Mixins are provided in `fauxdoc.mixins` for standard ways of doing things (such as randomization).

 ### Fields

-Each `Field` wraps an emitter instance and provides options to gate the output or generate a random number of multiple values.
+Each `Field` wraps an emitter instance and provides options to gate the output and/or generate multiple values.
 These options are themselves implemented as emitters.
-You also call a Field instance to output data for that field.
+As with Emitters, you also call a Field instance to output values.

 ```python
 from fauxdoc import emitters, profile